 Tropes: Dark, Academic, Suspense, Alpha-hero, Forbidden-love, Age-gap

 2. The Game Maker Series

 The Game Maker Series is three books, but each can be read as a standalone.
 My favorites are books two and three, although the first book is the most mafia heavy.
 The first book is called The Professional, and in this one, we have a hero who is an enforcer in the Russian mafia.
 Aleksei has a bit of a forbidden romance because he falls for his mafia boss’s long-lost daughter and is tasked with protecting and guarding her again.
-There are some BDSM aspects; if you read it for the steam, it will be worth the read.
+There are some BDSM aspects; if you read it for steam, it will be worth the read.

 The second book, The Master, is one of my all-time favorite books.
 This one is about the second brother.
 All three books are about three brothers, and this one is about Maxim, a Russian billionaire slash mafia guy.
 Despite Maxim being a part of the mafia, it’s not as Mafia-heavy as in the first book.
 We have this rich mafia boss falling for the new prostitute he’s hired.
-Catarina is on the run from her murderous husband, and she needs to make some money.
+Catarina is on the run from her murderous husband and needs to make some money.
 So she signs up to be an escort, and her very first client is Maxim.